Picture this situation at school or university.

 10. Creative writing

-Last but not least, writing is one of the best degrees for introverts as it lets them focus on their favourite mode of expression.
+Last but not least, writing is one of the best degrees for introverts, as it allows them to focus on their favourite mode of expression.
 Just ask us!

-Most writers either have an associate degree in English or a bachelor’s degree in English with an emphasis on writing or creative writing, while others may choose a journalism degree.
+Most writers hold either an associate’s degree in English or a bachelor’s degree in English with an emphasis on writing or creative writing.
+In contrast, others may opt for a degree in journalism.

 Writing is often a solitary endeavour, allowing introverts to work independently, free from the constant need for social interaction that may drain their energy.
 Many forms of writing, such as journalism or non-fiction, require research and analysis, which can cater to an introvert’s natural inclination for in-depth investigation.